rohit-chavan-2151/shell-scripting/README.md

 # shell-scripting
-A repo on Shell Scripting and projects related to it.
+Everything about Shell Scripting to learn from basics to advanced for DevOps community